 Pfizer’s vaccine doses are given 21 days apart.
 Moderna’s vaccine doses are 28 days apart.
 But if you can’t schedule your second dose during this time frame, you do not need to get the first dose again if the second dose is given later.
 This is because the CDC says there is no maximum time between doses.

-The Pfizer vaccine is authorized for emergency use in those 16 and older.
-Moderna’s and Johnson & Johnson’s vaccine is authorized for emergency use in those 18 and older.
-Researchers have not yet started clinical trials in children under 12.
-Trials in teens have just recently started.
-Since a child’s immune system is different from an adult’s, COVID-19 vaccines for younger children, especially, may require different dosage levels or formulations than the adult versions.
-At this time, we don’t have a clear answer as to when a vaccine will be available for children.
+The Pfizer vaccine is authorized for emergency use in those 12 and older.
+Moderna's and Johnson & Johnson's vaccines are authorized for emergency use in those 18 and older.
+Pfizer has started a global study to evaluate the safety, tolerability and effectiveness of their COVID-19 vaccine in children between the ages of 6 months to 11-years-old.
+But children's immune systems are different than adults and may require different doses or formulations, so we don't have a clear answer yet as to when a vaccine for younger children will be available.

 Is the COVID-19 Vaccine Safe?